Para Español use el Google Translate.

 How is the class structured?
 Are there some lectures, then just work time?
 Although the pattern may vary somewhat from day to day across subjects and tasks, faculty and students adhere to a learning cycle which lasts approximately two weeks.
 At the outset, the teacher will introduce the topic to be covered.
 This is called 'the launch' (L).
 The presentation is usually socratic, with the teacher teasing out individual levels of prior knowledge and comprehension to discover how best to differentiate instruction for individuals.
 Following that, the students are assigned a number of comprehension checks in small groups or individually.
 Comprehension checks (CC) are ungraded tasks that apply the knowledge and solidify understanding.
 A student may progress rapidly through these, or need a few more to become proficient with the material.
 Once the student is ready to move on, they tackle the graded performance task (PT).
 Students must score a minimum of 75% to have passed the performance task, or they will be cycled through more comprehension checks.
 The goal is to ensure that genuine understanding is taking place before the student is moved on.
 After the performance exam, the learning cycle culminates with a graded unit exam (UE).
 This is often a project that personalizes the knowledge.

 I heard d.tech is self-paced.
 Can I go at my own pace?
 Here is the expectation: students should strive to remain 'on pace' to complete the learning cycle on time.
-It's a partnership: the faculty give differentiated instruction during class, and on on two days of the week - Tuesday and Thursday - block scheduling called 'Lab Days' gives them another opportunity to differentiate and personalize the lessons for students.
+It's a partnership: the faculty give differentiated instruction during class, and on two days of the week - Tuesday and Thursday - block scheduling called 'Lab Days' gives them another opportunity to differentiate and personalize the lessons for students.
 However, students are responsible for completing their course work before the deadline.
 Some can accomplish that without taking work home, and can have a choice of additional activities on Lab Days.
-Others will need to use the block-scheduling to stay on pace, and some - at certain times or in certain subjects -will need at times to work at home to stay on pace.
+Others will need to use the block-scheduling to stay on pace, and some - at certain times or in certain subjects - will need to work at home to stay on pace.

 The 'Lab Coat' - as it's called - is a tool to help students stay on pace.
 It's a personalized weekly summary of work that remains to be done.